 The University of Windsor takes advantage of its location at Canada’s busiest border crossing.
 The university hosts the Cross-Border Institute, which is dedicated to research and public outreach about the movement of people, goods, services and funds across the border.
 The campus is situated along the river and features a view of the Detroit skyline.
 In recent years, the school has undergone a transformation, including the opening of the downtown campus.

 The former Windsor Star newspaper building now houses the School of Social Work and School of Continuing Education, while the former Windsor Armouries building now houses the School of Creative Arts.
 The Essex Centre of Research is a state-of-the-art facility for innovation and industry collaboration, and the Canadian Centre for Alternatives to Animal Methods develops research techniques to replace animal testing.
-The university also hosts the SHIELD Automotive Cybersecurity Centre of Excellence, which develops security solutions for the automotive sector.
-This fall, a new $73-million sports and recreation centre is slated to open, complete with a triple gymnasium and eight-lane pool.
+The university also hosts the SHIELD Automotive Cybersecurity Centre of Excellence, which develops security solutions for the auto sector.
+A new sports and recreation centre opened last year, complete with a triple gymnasium and eight-lane pool.

-• Aeronautics Leadership: Students take commercial flight training at the Windsor International Airport and courses in arts, science, business and engineering.
+• Aeronautics Leadership: Students pursue liberal arts and professional programs while taking commercial flight training at the Windsor International Airport.

 Tuition (includes compulsory ancillary fees)

 $7,015 ($7,305 out-of-province students)

 Arts: 70-80% | Science: 70-80% | Commerce: 73-78% | Engineering: 74%

 International Students: First-year: 7.9% | Graduate: 67.8%

 Residence Spaces: 704 (392 reserved for ﬁrst-year students)

 Residence Costs: Double room with meals: $12,079 to $13,748